wavefrontHQ/docs/pages/doc/integrations.md

 ### State Indicators

-When you hover over an integration, Wavefront colors the integration border and displays indicators based on the current state.
+When you hover over an integration, the integration border in the UI changes and you see indicators based on the current state.
 For example, the following integration is in the Warning state because metrics have stopped reporting in the past month and content is installed.

 ![Windows integration state with a Warning sign next to metrics](images/integration_state.png)

 ## More Info

 * Don't see the integration you are looking for?
-Have a look at [Getting Data Into Wavefront](wavefront_data_ingestion.html) and at [Wavefront Data Format](wavefront_data_format.html).
+Have a look at [Set Up Data Ingestion](wavefront_data_ingestion.html) and at [Data Format](wavefront_data_format.html).
 * On our [Tanzu Observability](https://tanzu.vmware.com/observability) pages we have several blog posts with use cases and background info:
   - [Google Cloud Monitoring Using Wavefront Metrics-Driven Analytics](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/google-cloud-monitoring-using-wavefront-metrics-driven-analytics)
   - [Monitor MongoDB Metrics for Better Scaling and Optimized Database Performance](https://tanzu.vmware.com/content/vmware-tanzu-observability-blog/monitor-mongodb-metrics-for-better-scaling-and-optimized-database-performance)